Pablo Picasso and Marcel Mouly Return Home from Nebraska’s El Museo Latino

 The centerpieces of the exhibition are the ceramic works by the Spanish master Pablo Picasso.
 In 1946, Picasso traveled to Vallauris, France, a small coastal town known for its pottery.
 He became so enamored with the art form that he soon began creating his own ceramics at the town’s Madoura studio.
 That began one of the most prolific periods of his career and he created thousands of ceramics over the next 25 years.

 French artist Marcel Mouly was a contemporary and student of Picasso, who acted as a bridge between the early Cubists like Picasso and the next generation of artists that followed them.
 The paintings in “Mouly on the Move” are all inspired by the artist’s extensive world travels.

 “The opportunity to present the ceramic works by Pablo Picasso and paintings by Marcel Mouly is one of those magical moments,” said El Museo Latino Founder and Executive Director Magdalena A. Garcia.
 “We are honored and privileged to be able to present this wonderful exhibition to Omaha and the surrounding communities.”

 Previously, this duel exhibition appeared at the Monthaven Arts and Cultural Center in Hendersonville, Tennessee, where it broke attendance records.

-The Park West Foundation is dedicated to promoting art awareness through its ongoing Museum Spotlight program.
-The Foundation has sponsored numerous traveling museum shows around the world, including the recent Nashville show, “Michael Godard: The Secret Life of Olives,” and “Salvador Dalí’s Stairway to Heaven,” which is currently on display at the Plains Art Museum in Fargo, North Dakota until May 20, 2020.
+The Park West Foundation is dedicated to promoting art awareness through its Museum Spotlight program.
+The Foundation has sponsored numerous traveling museum shows around the world, including the Nashville show, “Michael Godard: The Secret Life of Olives,” and “Salvador Dalí’s Stairway to Heaven,” which have joined the Picasso and Mouly collections at the Park West Museum in Southfield, MI.